freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  25409 s004  Ss     0:00.04 login -pf <user>
 ```

+ 15. **sudo** - execute a command as super user
+- A widely used command in the Linux command line, sudo stands for "SuperUser Do".
+So, if you want any command to be done with administrative or root privileges, you can use the sudo command.

 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.
 - [LearnShell](https://www.learnshell.org/): Interactive Linux shell (terminal) tutorials.